 Plants and herbs hold a tremendous amount of energy and beneficial compounds within their cells.
 But how do you access that?
 Ingesting raw plant materials is one way of tapping in, but it's not practical to eat 3 pounds of spinach or 2 dozen apples to obtain the enzymatic benefits or aromatic constituents.
 The useful parts must be isolated and concentrated.

 Healthful compounds in herbs or botanicals can be isolated from the cellulose and plant material when they are combined with a solvent.
-The desired parts “dissolve” within the solvent, leaving behind the bulk of the plant material, and are then ready to be concentrated.
+The desired parts "dissolve" within the solvent, leaving behind the bulk of the plant material, and are then ready to be concentrated.
 Alcohol and glycerin extractions are both effective but separate processes with different methodologies.
-For extraction or constituent preservation, glycerin performs better than alcohol.
+Glycerin, however, offers certain advantages over alcohol.

 Vegetable Glycerin and Alcohol Have Different Preservation Mechanisms

 Alcohol preserves through a denaturing, sterilization action.
 Denaturing is a process that alters the protein structure of cells, and in the case of living cells, may kill them.
 Effectively, alcohol wipes out the biological usability of many constituents whereas glycerin preserves herbal and botanical characteristics.

 How Vegetable Glycerin and Alcohol Respond to Contaminants

 Alcohol has a sterilizing action that kills bacteria and contaminating organisms.
 The sterilization action of alcohol is not biased, however, and also affects the biological usability of what's being isolated.
 Herbal products processed with alcohol will contain many extracted constituents and compounds that have been rendered useless by alcohol's denaturing action.
 Glycerin, on the other hand, has a desiccant action that neutralizes contaminating organisms.
 In other words, glycerin deprives contaminants of water.